kdzwinel/progress-bar-animation/README.md

 ![design](http://i.imgur.com/9HMJrVJ.png)

 ## Research
-Rounded avatar and a white buble in the background can be easly created with CSS.
-Progres bar is definitely the most chalenging element.
+Rounded avatar and a white bubble in the background can be easily created with CSS.
+Progress bar is definitely the most challenging element.
 I considered three ways of building it:
 - CSS,
 - canvas and
 - SVG.